prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 $ mushr_noetic
 ```

 Once the `root` prompt appears, source `~/.bashrc`.
-Note that this does not occur automatically in the Docker container.
+Note that this does not occur automatically the first time in the Docker container.

 ```bash
 $ source ~/.bashrc